 Python & libraries

 We encourage you to use an Anaconda installation of Python, as most libraries needed for connecting to the database and fetching/saving data are there.
-If you are doing this on your local desktop/laptop, one additional library, pymysql, needs to be installed manually.
-From your terminal / shell / command line, issue
+You can install the MySQL connector from via pip install.
+From your terminal / shell / command line / Anaconda prompt, issue:

 We encourage you to use this configuration file for all connections to the MariaDB server.
 This file contains the hostname of hte server, connection port, login credentials, and the location of the certificate file.
 You should have received this file from the RCS staff when you obtained your account and saved it at the appropriate location in your home folder.
 Guard this file as you would your credit card number!
 Please see our Configuration Files page for more information.

-We encourage you to use our python script file (for python2 or python3) as a template for connecting to the MariaDB server.
+We encourage you to use our simple python script file as a template for connecting to the MariaDB server.
 Please contact email@example.com for the sample script.
-Briefly, the script executes the following functions:

-Feel free to add this to your python libraries, and see https://www.sqlalchemy.org/ for more information on appropriate functions to use.
+Please see https://dev.mysql.com/doc/connector-python/en/connector-python-examples.html for more information on appropriate functions to use.